dsahern/bpf-progs/README.md

 as possible, so new programs can copy-modify and focus on the analysis at hand as much as possible.

-## pktdrop
+## netmon

-pktdrop is similar to dropwatch, but examines the packet headers and summarizes drops by a number of options:
+netmon is similar to dropwatch, but examines the packet headers and summarizes drops by a number of options:
 - source mac,
 - destination mac,